(Last Updated: 8 November 2017)

-Naja kaouthia, the monocled cobra is one of Thailand’s most deadly snakes – with highly toxic (neurotoxic + cytotoxic) venom.
-One bite on your toe from one that jumps out of your outdoor refrigerator can kill you.
-I just wrote a story about that on ThaiPulse.com/blog/.
-Monocled cobras seem to be everywhere in Thailand.
+The monocled cobra is one of Thailand’s most deadly snakes – with highly toxic (neurotoxic + cytotoxic) venom.
+One bite on your toe from one that jumps out from under your outdoor refrigerator can kill you.
+I heard the story direct from a woman which had this happen to her husband.
+Monocled Cobras are nearly everywhere across Thailand.
 I had a friend that found them in his kitchen often.
 I’ve seen them crossing the road (see video below), and there was a family of these cobras living under the office of my wife’s workplace – with many 18″ baby cobras.

-Currently I have 2 baby monocled cobras and even at 12-15 inches – they are fierce.
+I’ve worked with two hatchling monocled cobras, and even at 12-15 inches – they are fierce.
 One snake handler described monocled cobras as “spastic” – and I have to agree.

-If you are bit by any cobra – get to the hospital as fast as you can.
-Monocled cobra venom is more toxic than kraits, and much more toxic than the King Cobra venom when compared drop to drop.
-Even if the bite is a very small one – get to the hospital immediately.
-All it takes is a drop of venom to hit your blood stream for chaos to ensue.
+If you are bitten by any cobra – get to the hospital as fast as you can.
+Monocled cobra venom is on par or even more toxic than some of the Thailand kraits, and much more toxic than King Cobra venom when compared drop to drop.
+Even if the bite is a small one, a nick, or a scrape, get to the hospital immediately.
+All it takes is a drop of venom to hit your blood stream for biological chaos to ensue.

-Appearance: Monocled cobras are easily identified by looking at the back of the hood – there is a monocle – or – eye type shape there.
-They are light brown to dark grey.
-The two I have now, and the two I had before were almost black.
+Appearance: Monocled cobras are easily identified by looking at the back of the hood – there is a monocle – or eye type shape there.
+They are light brown to dark grey to solid black.
+Most are very close to black.

 Thais say: Ngoo how hom, Ngoo how mo (long o sound)

 Length: Typical maximum length about 1.5 meters.
-Recently I saw one in a mangrove forest that was 2 meters or larger.
+Recently I saw one in a mangrove forest that was 2 meters long, a giant.
 They can get up to 2.2 meters – about 7.5 feet long.

 Notes: Neuro toxic venom affecting nerves, brain, and causing death very quickly without treatment.
 They are very fast strikers.
 The baby monocled cobras are every bit as deadly.
 Please be CAREFUL!

 Habitat: Both flat and hilly regions.
 I’ve seen them on hills, but usually near people – under houses and in places rats and frogs are likely to be found.
 I’ve seen them most often in residential areas bordering forest, or near the ocean.
 In the mornings they can be in trees and bushes – trying to get some sun to warm up.
 They love to hide under leaves, wood, anything really.
 Lifespan is around 30 years.

 Active Time?
-The snake is mainly nocturnal – active at night, but I’ve seen plenty of monocled cobras active during the daytime.
-In fact, in Thailand – I’ve only seen one active at night – the rest – dozens, active during daytime.
+The snake is mainly diurnal – active by day, but I have seen a number of them still active at night.
+In fact, in Thailand – I’ve seen about a dozen active at night – the rest were active during daytime.

 Food: Rodents, lizards, frogs, birds, eggs, other snakes.

 Defensive Behavior: Lift head off ground and flatten out neck.
 The hood flares quite wide compared to the width of the body.
 When comparing the monocled cobra and the king cobra, the monocled cobras have a hood flare that is more extreme in relation to the width of their body and heads.
 They can hiss when they strike.

 Venom Toxicity: Very toxic, deadly.
 Even a small bite can kill you.
-See “neurotoxic and cytotoxic venoms” (link).
+See “neurotoxic and necrotoxic / cytotoxic venoms” (link).

 Offspring: Lays 25-40 eggs.
 Young are fully prepared to envenomate as they hatch.
-Mating takes place after the rainy season stops.
-Eggs incubate about 2 months.
+Mating takes place after the rainy season.
+Eggs incubate in about 2 months.
 Eggs hatch between April-June.
-Hatchlings are between 8 and 12 inches at birth.
+Hatchlings are between 8 to 12 inches at birth.

 Species: Naja kaouthia